Haunted (Cabot novel)

 Haunted is a young adult novel written by author Meg Cabot and was published by Avon Books in 2004.
-It is the fifth part of The Mediator series, following the adventures of teenage mediator Susannah 'Suze' Simon.
+It is the fifth book in The Mediator series, following the adventures of teenage mediator Susannah 'Suze' Simon, and was a New York Times best seller.
 Its alternative title is Grave Doubts.

+Background

+The first four books in The Mediator series were published by Pocket Books, with Cabot writing under the pseudonym Jenny Carroll.
+Upon the success of her series The Princess Diaries and its film adaptation, HarperCollins bought the rights to the series.
+Haunted was the first Mediator book that HarperCollins released and also the first under Cabot's own name, which the publisher displayed prominently on the cover.